sleepofnodreaming/ruscorporaXML/README.md

 To run this, you'll need to have Python 2.7 installed (**Disclaimer**: you cannot run a Python2.7 program with a Python3 interpreter!).
 [LXML](http://lxml.de/tutorial.html) (at least v.3.3) is also required.

 ## Mac OS
 If you are on Mac, you should have a Python interpreter installed by default.
 However, you may probably not have the LXML lib.
 I *strongly recommend* you to update your Python using an installer from the [official Python site](https://www.python.org/downloads/).
-An up-to-date version of Python contains the package manager `pip`, so you will be able to install LXML by just running the following command in you Terminal: `pip install lxml`.
+An up-to-date version of Python contains the package manager `pip`, so you will be able to install LXML by just running the following command in your Terminal: `pip install lxml`.

 ## Windows
 (Un)fortunately, I do not have an active copy of Windows on my computer (and [have nothing to do with it](http://bash.im/quote/436599)), so I cannot instruct you.
 Contributions are welcome.